HollyM021980/DnDCharacterSheet/README.md

 There are two types of users: admin and player.
 If the term "user" will be used if something applies to both admin and player.

 # DataModel
+The majority of the data will be encapsulated in library models.
+Currently, only User and Character will be stored in the database.

 ## Abilities